-Grief can be frozen and it can put your life on hold.
-If you don't allow yourself to grieve or resume some of your regular activities, coping may be harder as the disease progresses.
+Grief can put your life on hold.
+If you don't allow yourself to grieve or resume some of your regular activities, coping may be harder as the condition progresses.

 Ambiguous loss also confuses relationships and can prevent moving on.
 For example, you may feel as if you are no longer in a marital relationship if your spouse no longer knows who you are.
-Yet your spouse, regardless of their abilities, is still a whole person who can be reached at all stages of the disease.
+Yet your spouse, regardless of their abilities, is still a whole person who can be reached at all stages of the dementia.

 Recognizing these feelings and understanding the concept of ambiguous loss can help to ease the effects.
-With guidance and support, you can work through these feelings, begin to grieve the losses and stay connected to the person with dementia while also building your own strength and resilience.
+With guidance and support, you can work through these feelings, begin to grieve losses and stay connected to the person with dementia while also building your own strength and resilience.